LemonAppDev/konsist/DeveloperReadme.md

   - with prefix `count` and the name of the X item in the plural number with `predicate` lambda parameter
     - Specifies how many items satisfies given predicate.
   - with prefix `has` and the name of the X item in the plural number
-    - Specifies whether declaration has any X items.
+    - Specifies whether declaration has any item.
   - with prefix `has` and the name of the X item in the singular number with `predicate` lambda parameter
-      - Specifies whether declaration has at least one X item that satisfies given predicate.
+      - Specifies whether declaration has at least one item that satisfies given predicate.
   - with prefix `hasAll` and the name of the X item in the plural number with `predicate` lambda parameter
-      - Specifies whether declaration has all X items that satisfies given predicate.
+      - Specifies whether declaration has all items that satisfies given predicate.

 #### Option 2: `KoXDeclaration` implements `KoNameProvider`
 In provider with property with type `List<KoXDeclaration>` where `KoXDeclaration` implements `KoNameProvider` we create